 HandySCAN 3D in performance helmet design

-The resolution and high accuracy offered by Creaform’s scanners and VXelements software fit perfectly with the team’s requirements.
+The resolution and high accuracy offered by Creaform’s 3D Scanners and VXelements software fit perfectly with the team’s requirements.
 It enabled experts to get the data and properly address pressure points and other biomechanical characteristics and geometries required to truly make a difference in fit and comfort.

 The 3D scanner also proved to be useful in the assessing the quality of the manufactured parts that came out of production, thereby ensuring that they adhered to the final CAD model dimensions.

 SCOTT Sports and Creaform – #NOSHORTCUTS to innovation

 SCOTT Sports’ new helmet line was launched at this year’s IPSO MUNICH in Germany.
 It came out as the gold winner of the prestigious IPSO AWARD 2017.